dckimGUY/HW-HTML-Drafting-Project/README.md

-## BIG BIG Update on the mouse functionality, check it out in the program.
+## BIG BIG Update: Now with Drag-Edges and 'Local View' (on the TAB key).

 # HW HTML Drafting Project